agoldenberg23/Operating_Systems/Banker’s_Algorithm/README.txt

+This program simulates a first in first out algorithm and a banker’s algorithm on a set of mock programs in order to see positive and negative aspects of both algorithms.

 This is a java file and can be ran with the following commands: javac Banker.java java Banker <Input File Name>